Deliverable tracking · BIM ISO 19650 · Autodesk Forma/ACC®

 What if my naming doesn't follow the ISO 19650 standard?

-The default codes are ISO 19650, but the naming is editable: you set the separator, segment order and per-option codes.
-When importing from ACC, a panel lets you map which segment of the name maps to each attribute.
+Codes are fully customisable: use your firm's code standard or start from our curated ISO 19650 based codes.
+You set the separator, segment order and per-option codes.
+When importing from Excel or Forma/ACC®, a panel lets you map which segment of the name maps to each attribute.

-No. They come in invited by email, see only their deliverables and upload or link their file.
-The planned model is paid editors, free viewers/subs.
+No. They come in invited by email and don't pay for their seat.
+The model is paid editors, free viewers/subs.

 What languages is it in?